 Paul, who was responsible for the deaths of so many Christians, was now made alive through Christ Jesus.
 He had felt the power of God in his life.
 And he could not help but to proclaim this power to all people, to the church at Rome and to us today.
 Paul spends his entire letter telling us that if you want to see power.
 True power.
-Power greater than Caesars.
-Power greater than kings and congresses.
+Power greater than Caesar's.
+Power greater than kings and presidents.
 Look to Jesus, for Jesus raises us from the dead.
 And, in the end, that's the only power that matters.

 Sometimes, however, Jesus is hard to see.
 For the Roman church, Paul was concerned that people were looking to the law as a source of life.
-Israel believed in God's law.
-God's law was good.
+The Jews believed in God's law.
+The Jewish converts to Christianity believed in God's law.
+Because God's law was good.
 It laid out how they should live their lives.
 How they should have a relationship with God.
 They saw the law as a power for life.
-Unfortunately, they were so focused upon the law that they lost sight of Christ.
+Unfortunately, many of them were so focused upon the law that they lost sight of of the good news of Jesus Christ.